Expatriates that live and work in China continue to enjoy certain privileges when it comes to individual income tax (IIT) on their income:

-In practice, misunderstandings often arise on how to apply the tax deductions correctly.
-The policies regarding the rental tax-deductions cause the most confusion; for example, we often read that the maximum deductible tax amount is 50% of the total salary, as long as the employee can provide a rental fapiao to their employer.
+In practice, misunderstandings often arise on how to apply tax deductions correctly.
+The policies regarding rental tax deductions cause the most confusion; for example, we often read that the maximum deductible tax amount is 50% of the total salary, as long as the employee can provide a rental fapiao to their employer.

 - The compensation shall not be paid in cash (whether to the landlord or to the employee as reimbursement)

 - The rental amount must be reasonable and be supported by valid fapiao